mendicant-original/newman/README.md

 ![Newman](http://i.imgur.com/92bZB.jpg)

 Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming.
+It is currently in its very early experimental stages, and is not suitable for use in production.

+That said, it is already capable of a number of interesting things:

 ### For a demonstration of how Newman is used: